 What About Riverbank Woodland Protection Law

 Because these animals were here in Scotland some 400 years ago they are regarded as native wildlife which means beavers are afforded protection under the Conservation (Natural Habitats Regulations etc.) Regulations 1994.
-The Scottish Government have advised that the beaver population will be closely controlled and monitored which is impossible as I've already been asked by officials who've turned up on the Tay asking where the beaver lodges are!!
-Farmers are naturally not keen on their fields getting flooded unnecessarily and will remove any otter dam constructions so beavers have now gone underground which has also without doubt put pressure on otter populations as old or current otter holts have been hi-jacked.
+The Scottish Government have advised that the beaver population will be closely controlled and monitored which is impossible as I've already been asked by officials who've turned up on the Tay wondering where the beaver lodges are!!
+Farmers are naturally not keen on their fields getting flooded unnecessarily and will remove any otter dam constructions so beavers have now gone underground which has also without doubt put pressure on our native otter populations as old or current otter holts have been hi-jacked.
 I don't see any mention of the 'intense' battles that have been video'd on the Scottish rivers between otters & beavers which I also find very strange given the significant importance of our native and highly protected otter populations.

 Beavers And Resting A Salmon Pool